LoL-CaT/Armor_Balance_R/Readme.txt

 - Only extract in Mods folder ( If you have a older version delete it)

  ------------------------------
- * Armor Balance v0.9 Mod Developers *
+ * Armor Balance v0.9.5 B Mod Developers *
  ------------------------------

 - LoL_CaT